tomasmik/vali/README.md

 ## Current state

-The package is in it's infancy while it should work there are some missing parts that will be added:

-* General clean up of `types.go` and `tagfn.go`
-* More tests
-* Better documenation
-* Custom errors
+Other than general clean up and making the whole validation process smoother with less allocations and conversions time should be spent on:

+* Adding more/better tests.
-* Better examples
+* Better documenation.
+* Improving the error aggregation if possible.

 ## Contributing
 If you want to improve any part of this validator you're free to create a Pull Request or an Issue.